 Legend has it that somewhere in a small village in China, a temple is home to seven of the most terrifying vampires to roam the earth.
 Coincidentally enough, vampire expert Professor Van Helsing (Cushing) finds himself in China giving lectures about his previous exploits.
 Once his class is over, he is approached by Hsi Ching (Chiang), a young man who claims to know the location of the mysterious village and has proof that the vampires exist.
 As he considers it his mission to vanquish all evil, Van Helsing agrees to accompany Ching and his seven brothers on a journey to destroy the vampires.
 Little do they know though, that the vampires have a new leader who is in fact a very familiar face to Van Helsing and he is someone who must be stopped at all costs.

 Horror and martial arts are two genres that have been known to combine to great effect.
 Seeing as how ‘The Legend Of The 7 Golden Vampires’ is one of the earliest examples though, it’s no surprise to learn that it is also far from perfect.
 Not only does it have a very simplistic and predictable plot, but it also lacks any kind of strongly defined characters.
-However, it is this simplicity and the film’s very distinctively Hammer style that also make it a lot of fun to watch.
-As with a lot of horror movies, you don’t really care too much about the lack of depth and it is the good old fashioned tale of good guys vs. bad guys that really entertains.
-It’s also fair to say that the film isn’t exactly what you’d call scary, but it’s loaded with cheesy special effects and almost Shakespearian-esque dialogue delivery that certainly give it a unique appeal .
+However, it is this simplicity and the film’s very distinct Hammer style that also makes it a lot of fun to watch.
+As with a lot of horror movies, you don’t really care too much about the lack of depth and it is the good old-fashioned tale of good guys vs. bad guys that really entertains.
+It’s also fair to say that the film isn’t exactly what you’d call scary, but it’s loaded with cheesy special effects and almost Shakespearian-esque dialogue delivery that certainly give it a unique appeal.

 Most of the actors in ‘The Legend Of The 7 Golden Vampires’ are fairly well respected, but their performances here do little to enhance their reputations.
 David Chiang as the leading Asian star is certainly adequate and he doesn’t do anything majorly wrong.
 His grasp of English is very good and he fits in seamlessly alongside the Western stars, but he really doesn’t have much to do outside of being heroic.
 Julie Ege as the offbeat leading lady doesn’t really assist either, as she’s particularly weak.
 Her stilted dialogue delivery is always obvious and she clearly struggles with an admittedly awkward romantic subplot.
 Robin Stewart is also fairly grating, as he is forced to play a spoiled womanising brat and you never really believe that he would fall for the simple charms of Shih Szu.
 In fact, it is only Peter Cushing who really manages to come out of it looking good.
 Although he is saddled with some rather painful “stiff upper lip” British dialogue, he rarely puts a foot wrong and is mesmerising whenever he is on screen.